-- a.
+a.
 Schools must have reasonable rules for student behavior, which are consistently enforced.
 Schools must maintain safe, positive, educational climates that are conducive to effective learning.
-Students shall be expected to adhere to appropriate codes of behavior established by the district and the schools. - b.
+Students shall be expected to adhere to appropriate codes of behavior established by the district and the schools.

+- b.
 District staff shall develop and enforce fair, firm and consistent behavioral expectations within their schools.
 Behavioral expectations for students shall be age appropriate and shall be made clear to students, staff and parents.
 Positive school citizenship shall be encouraged and reinforced within the entire school community. - c.
-Students shall be expected to become increasingly responsible for their own behavior as they grow older.
-Refer to the GJSD Code of Conduct for additional information.
+Students shall be expected to become increasingly responsible for their own behavior as they grow older and work toward the development of the seven Blue Valley core virtues.